 - 1. That MPM is licensed by the Malta Financial Services Authority to act as the Retirement Scheme Administrator ('RSA') and Trustee of the Scheme.
 That the Scheme is licensed as a Personal Retirement Scheme. - 2.
 That Continental Wealth Management ('CWM') is a company registered in Spain.
 Before it ceased to trade, CWM acted as adviser and provided financial advice to investors.
 CWM was authorised to trade in Spain and in France by Trafalgar International GmbH ('Trafalgar').
 Global Net Limited ('Global Net'), an unregulated company, is an associate company of Trafalgar and offers administrative services to entities outside the European Union. - 3.
 That MPM is not linked or affiliated in any manner to CWM, Trafalgar or Global Net. - 4.
 That MPM is not licensed to provide investment advice. - 5.
-That MPM shall address each of the issues raised by the Complainant in the Complaint. - 6.
-MPM submitted that without prejudice to its defence that it is not responsible for the Complainant's claims, more than two years have lapsed since the conduct complained of took place and that therefore pursuant to Article 21(1)(c) of Chapter 555 of the Laws of Malta, the Complaint cannot be entertained. - 7.
-MPM noted that the Complainant's application form identified Neil Hathaway from CWM as the Complainant's professional adviser and that the application form (page 4) included a declaration by Neil Hathaway confirming that the investment advice is within the investment guidelines. - 8.
-MPM submitted that the appointment of CWM as the Complainant's adviser is also confirmed on the application submitted to Skandia Life Ireland Limited (which later changed its name to Old Mutual International Ireland Limited ('OMI')).
-MPM noted that on this form, Anthony Downs (or Alan Gorringe or Neil Hathaway) of CWM is also listed as the person with whom contact must be made in case the need to clarify investment choice details arises.
-MPM further noted that on page 11 of the form, Neil Hathaway from CWM accepted to be appointed as fund adviser and made the declaration set out on page 12.
-MPM noted that the appointment of CWM as fund adviser is also confirmed in the fund adviser form.
+That MPM shall address each of the issues raised by the Complainant in the Complaint.

+- 6. MPM submitted that without prejudice to its defence that it is not responsible for the Complainant's claims, more than two years have lapsed since the conduct complained of took place and that therefore pursuant to Article 21(1)(c) of Chapter 555 of the Laws of Malta, the Complaint cannot be entertained. - 7.
+MPM noted that the Complainant's application form identified Anthony Downs from CWM as the Complainant's professional adviser and that this is also confirmed by the Complainant herself in page 3 of the Complaint. - 8.
+MPM submitted that the appointment of CWM as the Complainant's adviser is also confirmed on the application submitted to Royal Skandia Life Assurance Limited (which later changed its name to Old Mutual International Isle of Man Limited ('OMI')).
+MPM noted that on this form, CWM is also listed as the fund adviser with discretionary investment management authority.
+MPM further noted that on page 6 of the form, Anthony Downs is listed as the person with whom contact must be made in case the need to clarify investment choice details arises.
+It was also noted that on page 8 of the form, Anthony Downs from CWM accepted to be appointed as fund adviser and made the declaration set out on page 9. - 9.
+MPM noted that the Complainant states that she invested 'the rest with a low risk scheme'.
+MPM stated that presumably, the Complainant here is referring to her decision to apply for membership with MPM and the subsequent investments. - 10.
+MPM submitted that the Complainant's investment risk profile was chosen by the Complainant and her adviser and that the chosen risk profile was 'Low'.
+MPM pointed out that the Complainant omitted to exhibit page 4 of the application form, which now forms part of Appendix 1 attached hereto, wherein it is indicated that the Complainant would be happy to see investment funds/bonds and structured products within her retirement fund. - 11.
+MPM noted that the member and the adviser appointed by the member select investments and the adviser ensures that the investments comply with the member's risk profile.
+MPM explained that the Retirement